A simple 10-step guide to buying a home in California

 - Make an offer

 Although plenty of attention is given to the asking price of the house, the offer to buy will include both the terms and the price.
 At times, the terms could represent thousands of dollars of additional value or even additional cost for the buyer.
+(Learn more about new 2022 conforming loan limits in California)

 - Get proper insurance